michael2012z/BitBible/markdown/JPS/files/1Sam.md

 20. but all the Israelites went down to the Philistines, to sharpen every man his plowshare, and his coulter, and his axe, and his mattock.

-21. And the price of the filing was a pimThat is, two-thirds of a shekel. for the mattocks, and for the coulters, and for the forks with three teeth, and for the axes; and to set the goads.
+21. And the price of the filing was a pim

 22. So it came to pass in the day of battle, that there was neither sword nor spear found in the hand of any of the people that were with Saul and Jonathan; but with Saul and with Jonathan his son was there found.